pixie-io/blog.px.dev/content/blog/detect-pii/index.md

 </figure>
 :::

-Looking at common false positives, we can see that Presidio hones in on tokens like `type` `str` and `/td`, which are common in html and xml, likely because the model hasn’t seen this kind of protocol trace data before.
+Looking at common false positives, we can see that Spacy hones in on tokens like `type` `str` and `/td`, which are common in html and xml, likely because the model hasn’t seen this kind of protocol trace data before.

 What about false negatives?
-Judging from the word cloud below, we can see that Presidio's Spacy NER model struggles to identify common location-related keywords, probably because they are embedded in protocol trace data instead of the free text Presidio is used to seeing.
+Judging from the word cloud below, we can see that Spacy struggles to identify common location-related keywords, probably because they are embedded in protocol trace data instead of the free text this model was trained on.

 ::: div image-xl